Find Affordable College Courses

 Education Levels of Behavioral Science Majors

-In 2020-2021, 1,148 earned their master's degree in behavioral science.
+During the most recent year for which data is available, 1,629 people earned their master's degree in behavioral science.
 This earns it the #106 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in behavioral science at each degree level.